Magnitude meets persistence. Homology theories for filtered simplicial sets: Enriched categories and Lawvere metric spaces

 In other words, a Lawvere metric space is given by a set $X$, together with for all $x,y\in X$ a number $X(x,y)\in [0,\infty]$, and for all $x,y,z\in X$ a morphism

 as well as a morphism

 Equation \eqref{E:lawvere1} is the triangle inequality, while Equation \eqref{E:lawvere2} implies that $X(x,x)=0$.
-Thus, a Lawvere metric space is the same thing as an extended (since we are allowing infinite distances) quasi-pseudo-metric space (as distances are not necessarily symmetric, and we allow different elements to have zero distance).
+Thus, a Lawvere metric space is the same thing as an extended (since we are allowing infinite distances) quasi-pseudometric space (as distances are not necessarily symmetric, and we allow distinct elements to have zero distance).